-(e) A regular full-time employee called in civil or criminal court as a juror will be granted leave of absence and shall receive the difference between the court rate and the amount of straight time earnings lost by reason of such service.
+(e) A regular full-time employee called or subpoenaed to testify before an administrative tribunal, court of law, coroner's inquest, parliamentary inquiry, or Royal Commission or called to serve in civil or criminal court as a juror will be granted leave of absence and shall receive the difference between the court rate and the amount of straight time earnings lost by reason of such service.
 To qualify, an employee must produce proof that his absence was in response to a summons for jury duty or service as juror and he/she must make himself/herself available for work whenever excluded from such duty for one half day or more.
+The employer will make every reasonable effort to maintain the hours of a part time employee called or subpoenaed in the circumstances above so that the employee doesn't suffer a financial loss.